DublinGreen/greatelite_project/README.md

 # greatelite_project
-Great elite project is a peer to peer platform
+Great elite project is a peer to peer platform developed with laravel.